instamint/zzz-deprecated-docs/docs/source/index.rst

 Instamint
 ===================================

-**Instamint** is a platform for enterprise minting, managing, auctioning, staking, fractionalizing and trading digital business assets.
+**Instamint** is a platform for enterprise (think companies and organizations) minting, managing, auctioning, staking, fractionalizing and trading digital business assets with each other in a B2B fashion.
 The platform is unbiased, works with multiple chains and has a growing library of types of assets it can handle.
 It is a B2B platform, and thus a platform to/for other platforms.
 It combines off-chain capabilities with on-chain tokens.

 Overview
 ---------

-Currently, Instamint is three sets of APIs, each serving a specific purpose for clients.
+Currently, Instamint consists of three sets of APIs, each serving a specific purpose for clients.
 They are:

 +-----------+----------------------------------------------------------------------------------------------+
 | API       | Description                                                                                  |